 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-Faison is the recipient of individual fellowships in painting from both the Western States NEA and the Hawaii State Foundation on Culture and the Arts, the Honolulu Art Museum Cox and Melusine Awards.
-Her list of museum and institutional galleries is long and her work is in museum, public and major private collections including the Honolulu Art Museum, The Hawaii State Art Museum and the DeYoung Museum in San Francisco.
+Ries Faison is the recipient of individual fellowships in painting from both the Western States NEA and the Hawaii State Foundation on Culture and the Arts, the Honolulu Art Museum Cox and Melusine Awards.
+Her work is in museum, public and major private collections including the Honolulu Art Museum, The Hawaii State Art Museum and the DeYoung Museum in San Francisco.
+Ries Faison has a Master of Fine Arts from Otis Art Institute in Los Angeles and a B.F.A. from University of Hawaii Manoa.